-You might think there would not be a lot to connect the Renault Dauphine 'runabout', and a turbine-powered land speed record car.
-Part of the reason for the record attempt, though, was to boost sales of the new Renault roadster.
-Renault recruited race car designer Albert Lory to the Etoile Filante - or 'Shooting Star' - project.
-He duly incorporated a space-frame chassis, plastic bodywork, massive disc brakes, and torsion bar suspension into the car.
+You might not think there would be much to connect the Renault Dauphine runabout – and a land speed record car!
+The Renault Etoile Filante\’s LSR attempt, however, was, in part, to publicise the new roadster.
+To that end, Renault recruited race car designer Albert Lory.
+He was tasked with taking the Etoile Filante from project to projectile.
+Into his design, Lory duly incorporated a space-frame chassis, plastic bodywork, massive disc brakes and torsion bar suspension.

-The Etoile Filante was a product of 'space mania', which was sweeping Fifties culture.
-In the USA, especially, anything which smacked of 'rocket-ships' was a surefire hit.
-Fittingly, then, the Etoile Filante's record-breaking run took place at Bonneville Salt Flats, in Utah.
-Renault had pushed the envelope, technically.
-More than a mere marketing stunt, the Etoile Filante taught lessons that would be applied to real-world roadsters.
-Straight-line stuff it may have been, but there was much for Renault to learn - about acceleration, road-holding and braking.
-There is no surer test of a car's stability, than a stab at a world land speed record!
-The Etoile Filante made 270bhp - which had to be safely transferred to the salt flats.
-Clearly, the car was up to the job - as its successful run showed.
-The pride of Paris at the time, the Renault Etoile Filante was a fine example of French forward thinking ... in every sense!
+The Etoile Filante was another example of the sci-fi mania sweeping the Fifties.
+In the US, especially, anything which smacked of spacecraft was a surefire hit!
+The Etoile Filante – or, \’Shooting Star\’ – fit the bill perfectly.
+Its record-breaking run took place at the Bonneville Salt Flats, Utah.
+There could be no doubt Renault had pushed the boat out, technically.
+More than a mere marketing stunt, the Etoile Filante provided invaluable lesons for real-world cars, for years to come.
+Straight-line stuff it may have been, but there was still much for Renault to learn.
+Acceleration, road-holding and braking data from the Etoile Filante fed into future Renault models.
+After all, there is no surer test of a car\’s stability, than a stab at a world land speed record!
+The Etoile Filante made 270bhp – all of which had to be efficiently transmitted to the salt.
+Clearly, Renault\’s planning passed muster – as its successful run showed.
+The Renault Etoile Filante, then, was a fine example of French forward thinking … in every sense of the phrase!